haskell-beam/beam/beam-migrate/README.md

 This is mostly a low-level support library.
 Most often, this library is used to write tooling to support DDL manipulation in your project, or to enable migrations support in beam backends.

-For a more turnkey solution for database migrations, consider the [beam-migrate](../beam-migrate-cli) command line tool.
-This provides out-of-the-box support for migrations, schema change management, and version control, based on the features provided in this library.